 Last updated: 8th Jan 2019.
 Originally published: 12th Dec 2013

 It's hard to ascertain to modern audiences just how important the mix CD was, but for the best part of fifteen years it proved to be one of the most enduring and rabidly consumed formats within electronic music.
 Since the very first one was delivered by Carl Cox and Dave Seaman in 1991 with Mixmag Live, they were integral components in judging a DJ's worth and their electronic savvy.

 Long before recorded sets all over the internet were the norm, they and radio transmissions were the only sense of permanency about a DJ set.
 And over the years there have been some belters.

 Coldcut's epochal Seventy Minutes of Madness stands out for many as arguably the finest mix CD of all time, while the meticulously crafted selections by the likes of Sasha, Danny Tenaglia and John Digweed at the helm for Global Underground have also reached messianic status amongst devotees to the series.

-Credit also goes to DJ Kicks (in particular Henrik Schwarz’s selection, an ode to the possibilities of Ableton), Australian series Balance and the Fabric and FabricLIVE collections, all have which have maintained a regular and consistent output even in the modern age.
+Credit also goes to DJ Kicks (in particular Henrik Schwarz’s selection, an ode to the possibilities of Ableton), Australian series Balance and the Fabric and FabricLIVE collections, all of which maintained a regular and consistent output even in the modern age.